Genomon-Project/paplot-doc/data_pmsignature.rst

  - `pmsignature 5 <http://genomon-project.github.io/paplot/pmsignature_multi_class/graph_multi_class5.html>`__
  - `pmsignature 6 <http://genomon-project.github.io/paplot/pmsignature_multi_class/graph_multi_class6.html>`__

-| `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_multi_class>`__
+| `View the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_multi_class>`__
-| `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_multi_class.zip?raw=true>`__
+| `Download the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_multi_class.zip?raw=true>`__

-For the format of input data, please refer to :ref:`here <json>`.
+For the format of input data, please refer :ref:`here <json>`.

-When generating Mutation Signature Report with various number of signatures, the input data for each signature number and configuration file are necessary.
+The input data for each signature number and configuration file are required for generating Mutation Signature Report with various numbers of signatures.

 In this example dataset, following files are prepared.